j0shymitsu/uni-notes/Lecture Notes/Cybersecurity/Cybersecurity I/1 Introduction.md

 ## Key Concepts

 -  As technology continues to evolve over time, so do the associated security challenges.
--  Cybersecurity: "==The ability to protect or defend the use of cyberspace from cyber attacks.=="
+-  Cybersecurity: "**The ability to protect or defend the use of cyberspace from cyber attacks.**"

 ---

 ## Detailed Notes

 ### Evolution of Information Technology